vackosar/vackosar.github.io/_posts/2022-10-23-Neural-Network-Pruning-Explained.md

 ### Neural Magic Engine
-Neural Magic Engine is a closed source inference software for sparse models optimized for CPU.
+Neural Magic Engine is a **closed source patented inference software** for sparse models optimized for CPU.
 Popular models like BERT and Resnet50 in vision and text available for experimentation on their [website](https://sparsezoo.neuralmagic.com/).

 <blockquote class="blockquote text-right">